Calling for Nomination of United Board Fellows 2026-2027

-The United Board Fellows Program is designed to answer the needs of leadership development for mid-career faculty and administrators from Asian colleges and universities.
+The United Board Fellows Program is designed to answer the needs of leadership development for mid-career faculty and administrators from primarily Christian colleges and universities in Asia.
 Through this program, the United Board develops dynamic leaders committed to the advancement of whole person education and building strong and resilient academic institutions.
-Since 2002, over 320 Fellows from 80 institutions in 12 countries and regions of Asia have been selected for this program, and many have played important leadership roles in their home institutions and beyond.
+Since 2002, over 372 Fellows from 86 institutions in 14 countries/regions of Asia have been selected for this program, and many have played important leadership roles in their home institutions and beyond.

-This one-year experience features a unique higher education leadership development experience, with three main components - an intensive week-long summer institute; a one-to-four-month placement, or a two-week study trip in Asia; and a final seminar.
-Fellows have opportunities to learn about:
+This one-year experience features a unique higher education leadership development experience, with three main components - an intensive week-long summer leadership institute; a one-to-four-month Asia placement or a one-to-two-week study trip in Asia; and a final one-week seminar.
+In addition, bimonthly webinars will allow the cohort to better connect and learn from others.

 Fellows Sharing